GoogleCloudPlatform/datacatalog-connectors-rdbms/google-datacatalog-sqlserver-connector/README.md

 Sample configuration file [ingest_cfg.yaml](https://github.com/GoogleCloudPlatform/datacatalog-connectors-rdbms/blob/master/google-datacatalog-sqlserver-connector/ingest_cfg.yaml) in the repository root shows what kind of configuration is expected.

-**If you want to run optional queries, please add ingest_cfg.yaml to the directory from which you execute the connector and adapt it to your needs.**
+**If you want to enable the user defined config, please add ingest_cfg.yaml to the directory from which you execute the connector and adapt it to your needs.**

 ## 4. Run entry point